secretstartups/handbook/finance/procurement/purchase-request-process/index.html.md

 - **Before sharing details and/or confidential information regarding our business needs, please obtain a [Mutual Non-Disclosure Agreement](https://drive.google.com/a/gitlab.com/file/d/1hRAMBYrYcd9yG8FOItsfN0XYgdp32ajt/view?usp=sharing) from the potential vendor(s).**
 - **Create a purchase request BEFORE you agree to pricing and terms with a vendor.**
 - If you are running an RFP, open a purchase request before the RFP is closed.
-- Once you obtain a quote from a vendor, inform your vendor it will need to be reviewed and approved through the GitLab purchasing process.
+- Once you obtain a quote from a vendor, inform your vendor that quote will need to be reviewed and approved through the GitLab purchasing process.
 - If you would like procurement to help you obtain a quote, please tag us in the request (Procurement issue or comment section on the Requisition in Coupa) asking for support obtaining a quote.

 | New Software | Software Renewal | Field Mktg & Events | Consultants/Professional Svcs |